2-Decenedioic acid

-2-Decendioic acid is a chemical compound classified as a fatty acid and a dicarboxylic acid.
+2-Decenedioic acid is a chemical compound classified as a fatty acid and a dicarboxylic acid.

-2-Decendioic acid is a constituent of honey.
+2-Decenedioic acid is a constituent of honey.
 It is present in high concentrations in sugar-fed honey, but only in trace amounts in natural honey.
 Quantitative evaluation of 2-decenedioic acid in honey has therefore been suggested as a method of detecting adulteration of honey.

 Decenedioic acid is a natural product found in the fungus Aspergillus unilateralis.